 As previously mentioned, you can replace the built-in ROMs with your own ROMs, but because of the emulator's current architecture your custom ROMs must obey all of the entry point constraints noted above (both to enable compatibility with KIM-1 application programs, and to make sure that ROM traps do not fail or the emulator may trap routines falsely or (worse) place the PC at the wrong instruction).
 Be careful with the length of your code as well: if the length of your ROM file(s) cause them to expand into KIM RAM above $2000 (real C64 location $6000), then they may not properly be write-protected because the emulator does not know they are supposed to be "ROM," and if you really go overboard and cause them to expand beyond $3fff (real C64 location $7fff), then you will corrupt the emulator, be forced to coldstart, and lose your work!
 To replace 6530-002, your code should be 1K in length and have a starting address of $5800 (assembled with * = $1800); to replace 6530-003 (the master ROM), your code should be 1K at length, must have valid NMI, IRQ and RESET vectors in the last six bytes!, and have a starting address of $5c00 (assembled with * = $1c00).

-handy when you see what happens to the LEDs.
+headache medicine handy when you see what happens to the LEDs.

-To-do list, and known bugs
+To-do list, and other known bugs

 Okay, now the goodies.